Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Threshold Spin Dependence in Heavy-Quark Symmetry

 \section{Threshold Spin Dependence in Heavy-Quark Symmetry}

 All previous applications of the diabatic dynamical diquark model have employed uniform numerical values for the strength $\Delta$ and width $\rho$ parameters [Eqs.~(\ref{eq:Mixpot})] for all transition potentials between $\de\bde$ and di-meson threshold states.
 Of course, one expects somewhat different values of couplings to arise for distinct di-meson pairs.
 In the cases of greatest current experimental interest (hidden heavy flavor), the relevant thresholds consist of meson pairs of open heavy-flavor, most notably $D^{(*)} \bar D^{(*)}$ or $B^{(*)} \bar B^{(*)}$.
 In the context of heavy-quark spin symmetry (HQSS)~\cite{Manohar_Wise_2023}, open heavy-flavor hadrons ({\it i.e.}, containing a single quark $Q \! = \! c,b$ of mass $m_Q \! \gg \! \Lambda_{\rm QCD}$) differing only by the orientation of spin of $Q$, such as $D$ and $D^*$, are members of the same symmetry multiplet, and are degenerate in mass at leading order [$O(m_Q^1)$], as well as at the first subleading order [$O(m_Q^0 \Lambda_{\rm QCD})$].
 The mass splitting $m_{D^*} \! - m_D$, for example, therefore appears at $O(\Lambda_{\rm QCD}^2/m_c)$.
 Since $D$ and $D^*$ differ only in the relative spin orientation of their heavy $Q \! = \! c$ quark compared to the light d.o.f., one concludes that HQSS-breaking effects for hadrons with a single heavy quark $Q$ first appear at $O(1/m_Q)$.
 Likewise, the kinetic energy of $Q$ in the hadron rest frame is $p^2/2m_Q$, another $O(1/m_Q)$ effect.
+Note that these effects correspond to the operators first appearing at $O(1/m_Q)$; in contrast, a great deal of work has gone into developing the full BO effective theory for exotics, including renormalization and matching effects in the $1/m_Q$ expansion.
+For recent advances, see Ref.~\cite{Berwein:2024ztx} and references therein.

 In contrast, the strict BO approximation assumes stat\-ic, and hence infinitely heavy, sources compared to the light d.o.f\@.
 Systematically lifting the BO approximation therefore amounts to consistently incorporating all $1/m_Q$ corrections.
 Since HQSS identifies $D , D^*$ (or $B , B^*$) as being two variants of the same state in the heavy-quark limit ({\it i.e.}, the wave function of their light d.o.f., the famous Isgur-Wise function~\cite{Manohar_Wise_2023}, is the same), the effects of distinct thresholds involving mesons within these multiplets are the same up to group-theoretical factors involving which specific states comprise the threshold, and the explicit $O(1/m_Q)$ effects discussed above that enter through HQSS-breaking mass differences and heavy-quark kinetic-energy operators.
 The derivation of the formalism that incorporates all of these effects for the diabatic approach to mixing between conventional heavy quarkonium $Q\bar Q$ and $(Q\bar q)(\bar Q q)$ di-meson states is the central purpose of Ref.~\cite{Bruschini:2023zkb}.
 Our central purpose in this work is to derive the corresponding formalism for mixing between $\de \bde$ states and the same di-meson states.